algolia/instantsearch/packages/instantsearch-specs/content/widgets/menu.md

     description: the selected menu list item
   - name: .ais-Menu-link
     description: the clickable menu element
+  - name: .ais-Menu-label
+    description: the label of each item
   - name: .ais-Menu-count
     description: the count of values for each item
   - name: .ais-Menu-showMore